istio/istio/tests/integration2/README.md

 ### Basics

 The goal of the framework is to make it as easy as possible to author and run tests.
-In it is most simplest case, just typing ```go test ./...``` should be sufficient to run tests.
+In its simplest case, just typing ```go test ./...``` should be sufficient to run tests.

 The test framework is designed to work with standard go tooling and allows developers